More than one in four Australians have low financial literacy – Allianz

 The survey also found a higher number of women with low financial literacy – with zero to two correct answers (30% vs 21%) – and a lower share in the high financial literacy category, with seven to nine correct answers (11% vs 19%).

-See also What kind of insurance is Cypress?
+See also What is the best slogan?

 “Typically, financial literacy programmes concentrate on boosting numeracy skills, but financial literacy is more than mathematics,” said Patricia Pelayo Romero, senior economist at Allianz and co-author of the study.
 “Any successful financial literacy intervention, particularly those catering to women and young people, should start with confidence building.”